 This spicy salt and pepper shrimp dish makes an excellent appetizer or main course.
-The shells of the shrimps have been deep-fried to make a crispy and crunchy texture and they have also turned an amazing orange colour.
-The spicy seasonings add an extra flavour.
+The shells of the shrimps have been deep-fried to make a crispy and crunchy texture and they have also turned an amazing orange color.
+The spicy seasonings add an extra flavor.

 The shrimps in this dish are cooked with the shells on to protect the shrimp meat inside so that it tastes very tender.

 This is a Cantonese dish but it is sometimes made with Sichuan salt and pepper mix.
 Please feel free to use this instead of the sea salt and ground pepper in the recipe if desired.
 (Use 1 ½ to 2 teaspoons).

 1 tablespoon Sichuan peppercorn